Current Appointments

 Past Appointments

-Deputy Executive Dean (Research Centres), Faculty of Medicine and Health, University of Sydney.
-(2024-2025)
+Executive Dean (Interim), Faculty of Medicine and Health, University of Sydney.
+(2025 Jan -2025 Aug)

 Head, Melbourne School of Population and Global Health, University of Melbourne.
 (2020-2024)